 This cheesy cauliflower dish is cooked au gratin.
 You may be more familiar with potatoes cooked au gratin, or scalloped potatoes, which are basically the same thing.
 What does “gratin” mean?
 In French, “au gratin” means “by grating.”
-In traditional French cooking, a gratin is a made in a shallow dish containing potatoes, vegetables, or even seafood, covered with a lightly browned crust of breadcrumbs or cheese.
+In traditional French cooking, a gratin is a made in a shallow dish containing potatoes, vegetables, or even seafood, covered with a lightly browned crust of bread crumbs or cheese.

 Au gratin can also mean casserole, or scraping from the pan, and I guarantee you’ll be scraping the pan of this cauliflower gratin for every last delicious morsel.

-How Do You Make Cauliflower Au Gratin?
+How to Make Cauliflower Au Gratin